akannan05/custom-wc/README.md

 # Custom Word Count (ccwc) command for Unix Systems

-Traditionally,

-# Installation

-1. Clone the repository in a terminal of your choice

-2.

 # TODO:

 - [ ] Add support for reading from standard input